lancemahon/tic-tac-toe-lance/README.md

 with separate buttons.
 I also wish there was a way to list games by winning player (or list games won by a player).
 The API doesn't seem to make that workable, however, by not storing who the winner in each game is.
 I suppose I could implement a workaround where I could calculate a winner from each game returned, but that feels super inefficient.

+Here are some user stories!
+Woo!
+As a user, I want to be able to sign up with an email and password As a user, I want to have impertinent information hidden from me As a player, I want to be able to click any open square to make my move As a player, I want to be able to keep track of my games As a player, I want to be able to re-start my game at any point As a user, I want to be able to sign-out